Food

 How Food Provides Energy

 Food is a mixture of nutrients that produce energy for the body, stimulate growth, and maintain life.
 The six classes of nutrients: Carbohydrates Protein Fats Vitamins Minerals Water Of these six nutrients, only the first 3 provide calories in the form of energy for the body: carbohydrates, protein, and fat.
 1 gram of carbohydrate = 4 calories 1 gram of protein = 4 calories 1 gram of fat = 9 calories Backpacking in mountainous terrain can burn 4,000 to 5,000 calories per day.
-If fat makes up more than the […]
+If fat makes up more than the combined calories of a protein and carbohydrate, why not just […]

 condiment packets taco bell